-A System participant who voluntarily separates from a System provider agency has a 60-day grace period to re-establish membership/active status with another System provider agency.
+A System participant who resigns from or is terminated by a System provider agency has a 60-day grace period to re-establish membership/active status with another System provider agency.
 If the participant does not do this within the 60-day time period, then the individual's System certification will be re-categorized as terminated.